Teenager stabbed in the face in Ballymun

 “It is believed the other youth was in possession of a knife.
 No arrests have been made at this stage and investigations are ongoing.”

-It is not known if the injured youth has since been released from the hospital, which treats children up to the age of 16.
+He was treated at the hospital, which treats children up to the age of 16, but was not admitted.

 A number of messages on Facebook by residents of Ballymun expressed horror and concern about the attack.